 Assesses depth perception and determines if eyes are working together.
 It is especially useful for identifying “lazy eyes” in children, which can be treated if identified while they are young.

 Evaluates color deficiencies in the eyes (red/green or blue/yellow) by asking you to pick out numbers from colored mosaic-like illustrations.
 In addition to detecting hereditary color vision deficiencies, the results may also alert your doctor to possible eye-health problems that could affect your color vision.

 A standard eye chart that measures the sharpness of your vision.
 Evaluates how well your current glasses or contact lenses are working, and if you need an updated prescription.

 Uses a paddle to cover one eye at a time to help evaluate eye muscles.
 Can catch tendency toward crossed eyes in children.
-Helps evaluate for any indications of eye strain, which could be the result of strabismus
+Helps evaluate for any indications of eye strain, which could be the result of strabismus or amblyopia.

 Creates a map of the surface curvature of the cornea, similar to making a contour map of land.
 Using computerized imaging technology, the three-dimensional map produced by the corneal topographer aids in the diagnosis, monitoring and treatment of various visual conditions including astigmatism.

 Evaluates multiple elements including the shape of your eye, your vision correction needs and how often you will use the lenses.
 If you’ve never worn contact lenses, your eye-care professional will show you how to use your lenses and how to take care of them.

 Measures the thickness of the cornea.
 Conventional pachymeters use ultrasonic transducers that touch the cornea.
 Newer generations work by way of sound waves that capture an ultra-high definition echogram of the cornea.
 Corneal pachymetry is an important test in the early detection of glaucoma.